kevinbeaty/underarm/README.md

 ```
 We are composing transducers.
 The previous examples are all using transducers behind the scenes.
 Method chaining is implicit and is composition, `_r.generate` uses an iterator and passes on to `transduce`.
 Even `asCallback` uses transducers but steps through the results using the argument of a callback, instead of reducing over the results.

+##### tap(interceptor)
+Transduce also adds `tap`, which  invokes interceptor with each result and item, and then steps through unchanged.
+The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
+Executes interceptor with current result and item.

 ### Node Async

 If you are using Node.js, `asyncCallback` returns a callback that follows the standard convention of `fn(err, item)` and accepts a continuation that is called on completion or error.